kubeflow/website/content/docs/gke/authentication.md

 To check if an account has the proper permissions to run a command, you can build a query structured as `kubectl auth can-i [VERB] [RESOURCE] --namespace [NAMESPACE]`.
-For example, the following command will verify that your account has permissions to create deployments in the `Kubeflow` namespace:
+For example, the following command will verify that your account has permissions to create deployments in the `kubeflow` namespace:
 ,
 ```
 kubectl auth can-i create deployments --namespace kubeflow